kuzzleio/kuzzle/doc/2/guides/getting-started/8-deploy/index.md

 ## Prepare our Docker Compose deployment

-We are going to write a `docker-compose.yml` file that describe our services.
+We are going to write a `docker-compose.yml` file that describes our services.

 First, create a `docker/` directory: `mkdir docker/`